php-api-clients/github/README.md

 );
 ```

-You can find more about this operation over at the [API method documentation](https://docs.github.com/rest/copilot/copilot-for-business#get-copilot-for-business-seat-information-and-settings-for-an-organization).
+You can find more about this operation over at the [API method documentation](https://docs.github.com/rest/copilot/copilot-business#get-copilot-business-seat-information-and-settings-for-an-organization).

 ### copilot/list-copilot-seats

-List all Copilot for Business seat assignments for an organization
+List all Copilot Business seat assignments for an organization

 Using the `call` method:
 ```php